-When you feel like you’ve hit your limit, you can practice these nine healthy emotional processing tips to help you grow, reconnect with the peace and possibility that resides within the moment, and find your Zen.
+These nine healthy emotional processing tips will help us grow and reconnect with the peace and possibility that resides within the moment.
+Zen awaits!

 Everyone is vulnerable to certain breaking points in life.
 No matter how strong your capacity for resilience, life can still present you with hard situations (or a combination of situations) that can bring you to your knees.
 When you feel like you’ve hit your limit, you can try to block the world out or you can practice healthy processing and growth to reconnect with the peace and possibility that resides within the moment.